 Option 3: Sell Your Home

 Your home may have enough equity to sell and pay off all of your outstanding obligations against it.
 If this is the case, you may wish to proceed with selling your home to help protect the equity you have built up instead of letting it disappear into legal fees and foreclosure proceedings.
+We buy fire damaged houses and other damaged houses as is.
 If your home does not have the equity to pay off all your obligations, Guss Investment Group may be open to allowing you to short sale your property.
 This often requires the consent of all parties with obligations on the property, but is usually less damaging to your credit than a foreclosure.

 Option 4: Cash for Keys